medialab/minet/docs/cli.md

                                 you need to build urls from ids etc.
   -s SELECT, --select SELECT    Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
-Necessary if
+Might be
-                                you want to display a finite progress indicator.
+                                necessary when you want to display a finite progress indicator for large files given as input to the command.
   -i INPUT, --input INPUT       CSV file containing all the urls you want to
                                 process.
 Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as